CIRSS/cs598-data-curation/_sources/syllabus.md

 Again, a good rule of thumb: _Keep every typed word and piece of code your own_.
 If you think you are operating in a gray area, you probably are.
 If you would like clarification on specifics, please contact the course staff.

 ## Disability Accommodations

 Students with learning, physical, or other disabilities requiring assistance should contact the instructor as soon as possible.
-If you’re unsure if this applies to you or think it may, please contact the instructor and  [Disability Resources and Educational Services (DRES)](http://disability.illinois.edu/) as soon as possible.
-You can contact DRES at 1207 S. Oak Street, Champaign, via phone at (217) 333-1970, or via email at  disability@illinois.edu Opens in a new tab
+If you’re unsure if this applies to you or think it may, please contact the instructor and Disability Resources and Educational Services(DRES) as soon as possible.
+You can contact DRES at 1207 S. Oak Street, Champaign, via phone at (217) 333-1970, or via email at disability@illinois.edu

- .
+## Mental Health

+Significant stress, mood changes, excessive worry, substance/alcohol misuse or interferences in eating or sleep can have an impact on academic performance, social development, and emotional wellbeing.
+The University of Illinois offers a variety of confidential services including individual and group counseling, crisis intervention, psychiatric services, and specialized screenings which are covered through the Student Health Fee.
+If you or someone you know experiences any of the above mental health concerns, it is strongly encouraged to contact or visit any of the University’s resources provided below.
+Getting help is a smart and courageous thing to do for yourself and for those who care about you.
+- Counseling Center (217) 333-3704
+- McKinley Health Center (217) 333-2700
+- National Suicide Prevention Lifeline (800) 273-8255
+- Rosecrance Crisis Line (217) 359-4141 (available 24/7, 365 days a year)
+If you are in immediate danger call 911